vercel/ai/README.md

     prompt,
   });
-  // Convert the response into a friendly text-stream const stream = OpenAITextStream(response);
+  // Convert the response into a friendly text-stream const stream = OpenAIStream(response);
   // Respond with the stream
   return new StreamingTextResponse(stream);
 }
 ```

-Vercel AI Utils provides 2 utility helpers to make the above seamless: First, we pass the streaming `response` we receive from OpenAI to `OpenAITextStream`.
+Vercel AI Utils provides 2 utility helpers to make the above seamless: First, we pass the streaming `response` we receive from OpenAI to `OpenAIStream`.
 This method decodes/extracts the text tokens in the response and then re-encodes them properly for simple consumption.
 We can then pass that new stream directly to `StreamingTextResponse`.
 This is another utility class that extends the normal Node/Edge Runtime `Response` class with the default headers you probably want (hint: `'Content-Type': 'text/plain; charset=utf-8'` is already set for you).

 ### Wire up the UI